MrPrattASH/Game_Design_In_Construct_3/LG1_Using_Construct3/module_0.1_making_a_simple_platformer/README.md

 1. Head over to [editor.construct.net](https://editor.construct.net).
 Bookmark this page, as you'll use this page for every game.

 2. Complete the built in tour and make a pig & apple eating game like the above gif.
+While completing the tour, be sure to *read all pop up messages*.
+These explain why you're adding conditions, events, and behaviours to your game.
+If you skip these, you will miss fundamental understandings about how the game engine works.

 <img width="500" alt="Screenshot 2022-12-01 at 10 09 44" src="https://user-images.githubusercontent.com/101632496/205057998-52559727-ae00-449d-be81-6cf7bba12035.png">